 Our church hall has been completed!
 Most importantly the beautiful St Peter window which was originally in Coolangatta has been installed!

 Most regular meetings have resumed in our new hall.

 These two beautiful paintings by Christine and Kevin of St Peter and St Paul have now been installed.

 We truly appreciate the hard work and dedication of our two resident artists:

-We had our Annual AGM in February and the elected officers are:
+We will be holding our Annual AGM 28thFebruary.
+Currently the elected officers are: